kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    a bit of a mystery.
 But everything else works.
 So I filed a bug for that one issue.

 ## Over the weekend
- - I am tasked with looking at the Elm debugger, so I'll be building a version of that and going to see how it works, and breaking that down.
+ - I am tasked with looking at the Elm debugger, so I'll be building a version of that Sat/ Sun and going to see how it works, and breaking that down.
 We'll be trying to implement a similar type debugger for our slider in Haskell, which is really exciting.
 That should take me to the end of GSoC, essentially.
 And then I'll be sad :(